How Toshiba & Kioxia SSDs Fail

 Toshiba/Kioxia SSD Encryption & Chip-Off Limitations

 Toshiba/Kioxia NVMe SSDs implement AES-256 hardware encryption, but the implementation differs between the two controller families.
 XG series OEM drives support TCG Opal 2.0, a full self-encrypting drive (SED) specification designed for enterprise laptop encryption managed by IT departments.
-The encryption key is generated at the factory & stored in hardware fuses on the TC58NC controller die.
+The Media Encryption Key is generated by the controller's hardware RNG and stored on the NAND in wrapped form; it is wrapped by a Key Encryption Key derived from silicon-unique fuses or a secure enclave on the TC58NC controller die.

 Kioxia Exceria retail drives use Phison's AES-256 implementation, which is controller-bound in the same way.
-The Phison E12C, E12S, & E18 generate a Media Encryption Key (MEK) at manufacturing that never leaves the controller.
+The Phison E12C, E12S, & E18 use a Media Encryption Key generated by the controller's hardware RNG and stored on the NAND in wrapped form, with the unwrap chain rooted in a silicon-unique key on the Phison controller.
 Even without a user-set password, all data written to the NAND is encrypted.
-Desoldering BiCS NAND chips from either family yields only ciphertext with no key.
+Desoldering BiCS NAND chips from either family yields only ciphertext with no usable key.

 In Apple environments, the situation is the same as every other SSD brand.
 If a Toshiba/Kioxia SSD runs inside an Apple Silicon Mac or T2-equipped Intel Mac, the Secure Enclave enforces always-on AES-256 encryption regardless of FileVault status.
-The encryption key is fused to the Apple SoC.
+A Unique ID is fused into the Secure Enclave during fabrication and acts as the root of trust that wraps the volatile class keys protecting user data.
 Recovery requires board-level repair of the original logic board so the Secure Enclave can operate normally.

 Labs that advertise chip-off recovery for modern NVMe drives are applying a technique designed for unencrypted USB flash & older SD cards.
 On any Toshiba/Kioxia SSD where the data path depends on the controller's FTL or an encryption layer, board-level repair to revive the original controller is the viable recovery path.